mh-lan/deepcom/README.md

-Research tools for communication-efficient deep learning, developed by Muhang Lan.
+Research tools for communication-efficient deep learning, developed by Muhang Lan at USTC.

-Latest version: 0.0.3
+Latest version: 0.1.0

 # Installation